POND MANAGEMENT AND WEED CONTROL

 Unlike other "pond management" companies, our management style was developed from learning what worked best for our own fishing ponds that we were managing.
 We have taken what we learned over the last 30 years in business and now offer it to everyone.

 We focus on the long term health of your pond, not simply the "quick fix".
-While we do have licensed and insured staff capable of any chemical applications, we use that as a last resort option.
+While we are capable of any product or chemical applications, we use that as a last resort option.
 Our pond management goal is for your pond to be maintenance free so that all you have to do is enjoy it.
 It needs to be fun, not frightening.

 The above photos show the exact same pond weeks after a physical weed removal.
 The pond had previously been neglected for many years.